HaloMachinima/HaloMachinima/README.md

 > If you wanna interact with me or be friends you can message me over Patreon, Strawpage, or atabook!
 Or over Ponytown when I'm online.

+> In depth information can be found on my Patreon <3

 > Patreon/Atabook might be a slow response though.

 > (back in school till june 17th ( subject to change )